 Player Development Rules – First full week of games

 During these games, there will be no walks.
 After 4 balls are called on the pitcher, the offensive coach will step out and pitch to his/her own batter.
 Any strikes stand in the count to the batter and the Coach pitches from the rubber until there are 3 strikes (swinging strikes are NOT required) or a pitch is batted in play.

-There is NO stealing home at all during the player development week.
+There is NO stealing home at all in the Minor Division.